 - acquire the business skills that businesses and government agencies seek

 A lifetime of earning potential

-Two actuarial organizations — the Society of Actuaries (SOA) and the Casualty Actuarial Society (CAS) — require members to pass a series of nine exams over a span of ten years.
-Fortunately, you can start working in an entry-level actuarial role after having passed one to three exams.
+Two actuarial organizations — the Society of Actuaries (SOA) and the Casualty Actuarial Society (CAS) — administer a series of nine exams on various topics of actuarial science.
+It is expected, though not required, for a professional actuary to pass these exams.
+Typically, students will be competitive in the entry-level actuary job market after having passed one to three exams.
 Our program has courses and exam prep seminars to ready you for the first three exams.

 Our location = a high probability of phenomenal internships and job offers